cct-datascience/open-lab-handbooks/README.md

 <sup>*</sup> "Handbook" is not always the term used, but I feel like it is the least ambiguous of the ones I've encountered.
-I've also seen these called lab manuals, lab policies, and lab guides.
+I've also seen these called lab manuals, lab policies, lab guides, and lab wikis.

 ## Contributing
 To add a lab handbook, open an issue or make a pull request.